Pre-Chiropractic Medicine (BS)

 Graduate and Doctoral Programs

-The natural path after earning a pre-chiropractic degree at USF is to pursue a D.C.; however, this bachelor’s degree can serve as a foundation for naturopathic and osteopathic medicine or master’s programs in health and exercise science.
+The natural path after earning a pre-chiropractic degree at Saint Francis is to pursue a D.C.; however, this bachelor’s degree can serve as a foundation for naturopathic and osteopathic medicine or master’s programs in health and exercise science.
 Our students have been accepted at institutions such as:

 • Logan University (Doctor of Chiropractic)